As a young boy, Kaoru Mitoma was a typical annoying little brother, following his older brother Kousei Yuki around and "singing all the time".

 Gaining experience

-Brighton sent him out on loan to Belgian side Royale Union Saint-Gilloise to gain experience and, after a year in Belgium, Mitoma returned to the south coast, where he has gone on to produce 22 goal involvements (11 goals and 11 assists) in only 59 Premier League appearances.
+Brighton sent him out on loan to Belgian side Royale Union Saint-Gilloise to gain experience and, after a year in Belgium, Mitoma returned to the south coast, where he has gone on to register 22 goal involvements (11 goals and 11 assists) in only 59 Premier League appearances.

 "Yes, I'm very happy for him," adds Kousei Yuki.
 "It's a unique feeling to see your brother in such a position.
 I have no idea how much he's capable of.
 I look forward to seeing what happens."